chaoss/wg-ai-alignment/metrics/ai-alignment-community-feedback/metric-model-ai-alignment-community-aligned-training-feedback.md

 - [Efficiency](ai-feedback-efficiency.md) (of the process)
 - [Effectiveness](ai-feedback-effectiveness) (measures of value to model builders and communities)

-**NOTE**: While this metric model focuses on improvement to the model itselff, alternate solutions including open weight are potential solutions for alignment.
+**NOTE**: While this metric model focuses on improvement to the model itself, alternate solutions including open weight are potential solutions for alignment.
 Additionally, [despite outreach](https://sunnydeveloper.com/be-the-first/), we have not yet found a model builder willing to engage with, and prototype community alignment - we hope this model can be part of advocacy for encouraging such partnerships.

 ### What we want to measure